arvind-clarion/qmeter/README.md

 ```
 	$ brakeman -o report.html -o report.json
-	$ metric_fu
+	$ metric_fu --out /path/to/the/app/root/public/metric_fu
 ```

-### qmeter is not yet ready for use but still you can use it for testing purpose.
+#### qmeter is not yet ready for use but still you can use it for testing purpose.

 TODO::